VadimBim/thesis-template-typst/thesis.typ

   )
 )

-Algorithm outputs #link("https://www.openpmd.org/#/start")[#underline(`openPMD`)] "radiation" record which is a 3D array.
+Algorithm outputs `openPMD` @openPMDstandard "radiation" record which is a 3D array.
 One must remember that while the output from Synchrad is also a 3D array, the geometry is different.
 In Synchrad, the angular components of the grid are polar and azimuthal angles $(theta, phi)$.
 Also, the $hbar omega$ axis in FBPIC is in Joule, while in Synchrad, the $omega$ axis is dimensionless.

 #figure(
   image("figures/fbpic_synchrotron_scheme.png", width: 80%),